Aarong93/Kickstarter-Clone/README.md

 ## Features

--Sign in with facebook or email
+-- Sign in with facebook or email
--View featured restaurants on home page
+-- View featured restaurants on home page
--Search for restaurants on index page by cuisine -Search for and view restaurants in search bar
+-- Search for restaurants on index page by cuisine
+-- Search for and view restaurants in search bar
--View detailed show page for published projects -Contribute to projects and pick rewards
+-- View detailed show page for published projects
+-- Contribute to projects and pick rewards
--Create and edit your own projects
+-- Create and edit your own projects
--View created and backed projects on profile page
+-- View created and backed projects on profile page

 ##To-do